jeremiah-shaulov/php-web-node/README.md

 echo "Request ", get_n_request(), " from ", posix_getpid();
 ```

-This script does the same, but it declares a function in global namespace.
-Doing `require 'hello.php'` second time will give error
+To run this new script, you need to stop the `server.php` application, and rerun it again.
+This new script does the same thing, but it declares a function in global namespace.
+Doing `require 'index.php'` second time will give error:

 ```
 PHP Fatal error:  Cannot redeclare get_n_request()